Dictionary » Positive Words » Selective – Meaning, Definition, Synonyms and Antonyms

 3. Is being too selective a disadvantage?

-In some situations, it may limit opportunities or lead to missed experiences.
+In some situations, it may limit opportunities or lead to missed experiences, especially if criteria are too strict or not clearly defined.

 5. How is selectivity different from discrimination?

-Selectivity focuses on criteria and purpose, while discrimination often involves unfair bias or exclusion.
+Selectivity focuses on criteria and purpose, while discrimination often suggests unfair bias or exclusion—so context matters.

 Explore more S words